spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

   </WarningBox>

-When you have entered all the configuration values, the installer saves the gateway configuration file to disk and prints its location before proceeding with the installation.
+When you have entered all the configuration values, the installer saves the PCG configuration file to disk and prints its location before proceeding with the installation.
 For example:

 ``/home/spectro/.palette/pcg/pcg-20230706150945/pcg.yaml``

 <br />

-The installer then requests available bare metal machines in your MAAS environment on which to install the gateway.
+The installer then requests available bare metal machines in your MAAS environment on which to install the PCG.
 The ``CloudAccount.apiKey`` and ``Mgmt.apiKey`` values in the ``pcg.yaml`` are encrypted and cannot be manually updated.
 To change these values, rerun the installer using ``palette pcg install``.

-If the deployment fails due to misconfiguration, update the gateway configuration file and rerun the installer.
-Refer to the **Edit PCG Config** tab above.
+If the deployment fails due to misconfiguration, update the PCG configuration file and rerun the installer.
+Refer to the **Edit PCG Configuration File** section below.

 If you need assistance, please visit our [Customer Support](https://spectrocloud.atlassian.net/servicedesk/customer/portals) portal.